 Before joining VUW, I have been the DAAD Visiting Assistant Professor in Cornell’s Department of Government and a Faculty Affiliate of the Roper Center for Public Opinion Research at Cornell University for four years from 2015 to 2019.
 I have received my PhD. from the University of Mainz (Germany) in 2014.
 Besides my PhD. studies in Political Communication at the University of Mainz, I taught comparative politics and method classes at the University of Mannheim from 2009 to 2015.

-My research focuses on the relation between media and politics and in particular on the role of the media in election campaigns.
-In this context, I am specifically interested in persuasive and mobilizing campaign effects on voters in electoral contests.
+My research focuses on the relation between media and politics and in particular on the role of (social) media in election campaigns.
+I am specifically interested in mis- and disinformation on social media, as well as persuasive and mobilizing campaign effects on voters in electoral contests.

 I am also a member of the board of the German Society for Electoral Studies (DGfW) and in this capacity part of the team which conducts the German Longitudinal Election Study (GLES), as well as one of the PIs of the New Zealand Election Study (NZES).

 Apart from that, I am one of the lead editors of the Journal of Elections, Public Opinion, and Parties (JEPOP), an editorial board member of Electoral Studies, as well as an External Fellow of the Mannheim Center for European Social Research (MZES) at the University of Mannheim (Germany) .